Various

 What a GMAT-style aptitude screen actually is

 GMAT-style aptitude is not a single test.
-It is a category of employer-built cognitive screens that borrow heavily from GMAT Quantitative Reasoning.
+It is a category of employer-built cognitive screens that borrow heavily from GMAT Quantitative Reasoning and, in the post-2024 GMAT Focus Edition, Data Insights.
 McKinsey, BCG, Bain, Goldman Sachs, and several other MBB and tier-1 IB firms include GMAT-style questions inside their proprietary screens or require candidates to submit actual GMAT scores.
+Note that GMAC moved Data Sufficiency into the Data Insights section when the GMAT Focus Edition replaced the classic GMAT in February 2024, though most employer-built screens still use the classic Problem Solving plus Data Sufficiency blend.

 The format typically runs 30 to 40 questions in 60 to 90 minutes.
 Roughly 60 percent of items are Problem Solving (five multiple-choice options covering arithmetic, algebra, geometry, and word problems) and 40 percent are Data Sufficiency (the GMAT's signature 'is statement 1 and/or statement 2 enough to answer this question' format).
 Some employers also embed a GMAT Verbal adaptation with Critical Reasoning or Reading Comprehension items.